scott-knight/ubuntu-on-windows-setup/configure-ubuntu.md

 	branch = false
 ```

-Replace the email and username with your pertinent values.
+Replace the email and username with your values.

 <br/>